 - High blood pressure — though patients with hypertension may be considered for treatment on a case-by-case basis

 - People with a history of benzodiazepine abuse or a legitimate long-term benzodiazepine protocol may find Ketamine Therapy to be less effective.
-Sometimes coming off of the medication can improve Ketamine Therapy's effects.
+Sometimes coming off of the medication can improve the therapy's effects.

-Speak with Defy Medical directly to discuss your situation and see if Ketamine Therapy may work for you.
+Speak with Defy Medical directly to discuss your situation and see if Ketamine IV infusions may work for you.
 Every patient is different, so an individualized approach is best.

 Before your treatment, a Defy Medical provider will have an in-depth consultation with you to go over your health history, goals for treatment, the condition you're seeking to treat, and more.
 Your provider will review any medications you're taking to make sure the therapy is as safe and effective as possible for you.
-Your provider may advise you to pause taking medications or supplements that could interfere with the Ketamine Therapy, depending on your individual situation.
+Your provider may advise you to pause taking medications or supplements that could interfere with your Ketamine IV infusion, depending on your individual situation.

-To get the most out of this consult, we recommend researching Ketamine Therapy beforehand and coming prepared with any questions you wish to ask.
+To get the most out of this consult, we recommend researching Ketamine treatment beforehand and coming prepared with any questions you wish to ask.
 You can discuss any concerns, as well, so that you feel confident and informed moving forward.

-Ketamine Therapy is given through intravenous (IV) treatments.
+Ketamine is given through intravenous (IV) treatments.
 The number of treatments is based on your individual needs and the condition you're seeking to treat.
 During the therapy session, you will be seated in a comfortable reclining chair with an eye mask and headphones that play calming music.
 If you experience nausea, a supplemental medication can easily be added to your IV to help ease this side effect.

-A standard Ketamine Therapy session usually lasts 40 minutes to one hour.
+A standard Ketamine IV session usually lasts 40 minutes to one hour.
 You may experience dizziness and lightheadedness after the treatment, which should begin to dissipate within 15 minutes (though could last as long as a a few hours).
 We require you to have someone to drive you home, and we do not recommend driving again until you have received a good night's sleep.